-A Shopify developer is crucial in building high-performing e-commerce stores that drive sales and customer engagement.
+A Shopify developer is responsible for building high-performing e-commerce stores that drive sales and customer engagement.
+They are especially important in Singapore, where 85% of locals use their devices for online shopping.

 This guide will help you discover the technical and strategic skills required to excel in Shopify development.
 It will also help you make informed decisions about hiring a developer or enhancing your expertise.